 - For the forgivable loan, homeowners must have sufficient equity in the home to cover the loan

-This grant, up to $5,000, assists mobile homeowners at or below 50% of the area median income (AMI) to make emergency repairs that pose a serious threat to the health and safety of the family, weatherization repairs, and/or upgrades that are ineligible for the Longs Peak Weatherization Program.
+This grant, up to $10,000, assists mobile homeowners at or below 50% of the area median income (AMI) to make emergency repairs that pose a serious threat to the health and safety of the family and weatherization repairs.

 Mobile homes located on a pad or cinder blocks, that have the axles removed, and are located on property not owned by the homeowner are eligible.